 I have heard His Holiness the Dalai Lama say that not everything that happens is necessarily based on karma.
 There are physical laws of nature.
 The example he used was the leaves falling from a tree.
 Which leaves fall first from a tree and the order in which they fall and where they land on the ground is not from karma.
 The tree doesn’t have karma.
 The leaves don’t have karma.
 They follow physical laws.
 However, what happens to a person is occurring from karma.
 Karma explains what we experience, what happens to us.

 Are those physical laws chance?

 This is how His Holiness usually explains it.
 Collective karma causes the type of universe we are in and then the laws of physics of that universe take over.
-When a rock falls, it is not the karma of the rock to fall, but it is my karma to feel like walking then and it is my karma that I get hit.
+When a rock falls, it is not the karma of the rock to fall, but it is the result of my karmic aftermath to feel like walking then and it is the result of my karmic aftermath that I get hit.
 Getting hit, however, was not inherently existent already in the walking, or in the karmic aftermath that ripened into feeling like walking then.
 The collective karma shapes the type of universe that comes from a Big Bang.
 What physically happens in that universe comes from the laws of physics.
 What each being experiences comes from karma, behavioral cause and effect.

 Mental Continuums Lack Inherent Identities